 South Africa was shocked to the core by the recent tavern tragedy in the Eastern Cape that claimed the lives of 21 children ranging from the ages of 13- 17 years old.
 This tragic occurrence made our nation once again realize the devastating effects of underage drinking.

-In February 2022 the Southern Alcohol Policy Alliance (SAAPA) called on the President to commit to several alcohol regulatory changes, this change includes increasing the age for buying and consuming alcohol from 18 years to 21 years.
-Reducing hours of trade, raising tax on alcohol even limiting advertising of alcoholic beverages are considered possible interventions to reduce the negative impact of harmful drinking.
+In February 2022 the Southern Alcohol Policy Alliance (SAAPA) called on the President to commit to several alcohol regulatory changes, including increasing the age for buying and consuming alcohol from 18 years to 21 years.
+Reducing hours of trade, raising taxes on alcohol even limiting advertising of alcoholic beverages are considered possible interventions to reduce the negative impact of harmful drinking.
 The law on underage drinking further prohibits alcohol retailers from advertising alcohol in a manner that is intended to target or attract minors.
-One exception to underage drinking is made regarding moderate amounts of alcohol occasionally given to minors by their parents, guardians, or those responsible for religious sacraments.
+One exception to underage drinking is regarding moderate amounts of alcohol occasionally given to minors by their parents, guardians, or those responsible for religious sacraments.

 The effects of underage drinking can be felt by everyone.
-Individuals should always check up on the local regulations to ensure that they are not at risk of committing an offense.
+Individuals should always check up on the local regulations to ensure they are not at risk of committing an offence.
 For more assistance do not hesitate to contact us.